Sept. 12 Column: Overwinter Dahlia Tubers

 This summer, I grew dahlias for the first time in years.
 The flowers have been gorgeous and they did well, considering all of the challenges thrown their way.

 First, the quail nibbled the new sprouts as soon as they came up.
 One of my dahlias decided that was the ultimate insult and never sent up more shoots.
-I caused another problem by planting sunflowers in the same bed, without realizing their massive leaves would shade the dahlias too much.
+I caused another problem by planting sunflowers in the same bed.
+Why is that a problem?
+Their massive leaves shaded the dahlias too much.

 When the heatwave hit in late June, they required a lot more water.
-The plants still bloomed for me but I had the sense they were saying, “You expect us to flourish under these conditions?”
+The plants still bloomed for me but I could hear the plants whispering.
+“You expect us to flourish under these conditions?”

 Now that fall is rapidly approaching, I want to overwinter the tubers so I can grow them again next year.
 I’ve promised the plants better conditions next year but want to get this step right.